cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 carries the digest and the digest algorithm at the COSE layer, outside the signature's domain separator.

-Applications that use Hash Envelope together with SLH-DSA need to ensure that the digest is recomputed over the original content and compared with the signed digest before treating the signature as valid for that content.
+Applications that use Hash Envelope, or an application-specific JOSE digest payload, together with SLH-DSA need to ensure that the digest is recomputed over the original content and compared with the signed digest before treating the signature as valid for that content.
 Profiles that rely on this construction SHOULD specify the permitted hash algorithms and the verification procedure explicitly.

 If future deployment experience shows clear demand for algorithm-level pre-hash semantics in JOSE or COSE, separate registrations for HashSLH-DSA